How to apply for a Cal Grant

 - March 2 – for California Community Colleges, CSU's, UC's or eligible private colleges.

-- September 2 - is only for students who will be attending a California Community College (CCC)
+- September 2 - is only for students who have completed 16+ units and will be attending a California Community College (CCC)

 For more information about the Cal Grant Application process, and to see who qualifies please go to https://www.csac.ca.gov/students: